-Kate studied Islamic Art and Design at the Royal College of Art where as part of her course she practiced constructing patterns according to ancient geometric principles.
+Kate gained a Fine Art MA at the Royal College of Art where as part of her course she practiced constructing patterns according to ancient geometric principles.
 ‘I use a lot of patterns in my pictures and I take them from medieval and Indian and Victorian designs.’

 Her exquisite paintings are domestic in scale and subject matter and explore familial relationships and interiors.
 The images indicate, but do not prescribe, a narrative thereby remaining intriguingly elusive.
 ‘I find that a lot of people will look at my paintings and imagine their own narrative.’

 Kate has been artist in residence at Glyndebourne Opera.
 Collections include HRH The Prince of Wales, St John’s College (Oxford) and Elizabeth Esteve-Coll.
-She lives in Hove with her husband and three daughters.
+She lives in Brighton with her husband and three daughters.